 No business wants a poor online reputation.
 Because of this, it’s important for business owners to keep track of key statistics that can greatly impact their bottom line.
 One of those is their average star rating derived from customer reviews.
 If you let these ratings drop, it can hurt sales and other key areas of your business.

-These ratings are prominently displayed on sites like Google, Yelp and Facebook.
-And when people see your average star rating, they will form an impression about you.
-They will then use this information to decide whether to buy from, work for or otherwise do business with you.
+Your average star rating is prominently displayed across the web.
+When people see your rating, they will form an impression about you.
+And, they will then use this information to decide whether to buy from, work for or otherwise do business with you.

 To ensure businesses have the highest average star rating, they need to put their customers and employees first, deliver exceptional customer experiences and commit to making online reputation management a major part of their marketing efforts.
 Doing this will get you more customers and more sales.